zqfang/zqfang.github.io/content/posts/NLP/2020-06-20-NLP-basics.md

 ### Categorizing Words: POS Tagging

+Part-of-speech (POS): also known as word classes, or syntactic categories

+POS divided into two broad supercateogries:

+- `closed class` types: `function words` *like of, it, and*, or *you*
+- `open class` types: nouns, verbs, adjectives, adverbs

-part-of-speech (POS) tagging: labeling individual words or tokens
+POS tagging: labeling individual words or tokens

+Common algorithms to do tagging

+- HMM: Hidden Markov Models
+- MEMM: maximum Entropy Markov Models

 ### Categorizing Spans: Chunking and Named Entity Recognition